Were you looking for a creative hobby and stumbled upon the idea of embroidery? If that is the case, you are in the right place.

 - Eight sewing feet

-If you are a beginner to sewing and embroidery, the chances are that you have taken up a course that involves taking your machine somewhere.
+If you are a beginner at sewing and embroidery, the chances are that you have taken up a course that involves taking your machine somewhere.

 This can be a major issue if your machine is not portable.